[DISCLOSURE: Cards from our partners are mentioned below.]

 TJX Rewards Credit Card

 Rewards Details: In addition to that 10% off your first purchase, cardholders get 5 points for every dollar spent at TJMaxx, Marshalls, HomeGoods and Sierra Trading Post stores.
-You’ll earn a $10 rewards certificate for every 1,000 points you earn.
+You’ll earn a $10 rewards certificate for every $200 spent at their family of stores.

 Annual Fee: $0